A Couple of Fishy Tales From the World of PR Scotland

 Most of the media were quick to draw parallels between the fortunate fish and the popular Disney movie Finding Nemo.
 All of which worked a treat and had Chris sitting back watching the hits rack up from the unexpected Scottish public relations coup.

-Since Holyrood Partnership has been providing PR expertise to Scottish Water since 2002 we know the media team well and I was quick to drop an email commending the Hodge-meister on his success..
+Since Holyrood PR has been providing PR expertise to Scottish Water since 2002 we know the media team well and I was quick to drop an email commending the Hodge-meister on his success..

 It’s fair to say that as well as being exhilarated by the scale of the coverage, he was also a little bit perplexed – not least by the well-read coverage given to the story by the online version of Practical Fishkeeping magazine.